-This document provides a detailed analysis of the special interest of the Clifton Place/Grotto Gardens Conservation Area and records those features which make the Conservation Area worthy of designation (the 'Character Appraisal').
-It also provides proposals for enhancements (the

-'Management Plan').
-All of the recommendations will be subject to funding and staff resources being made available.
+This document provides a detailed analysis of the special interest of the proposed Grotto Hill Conservation Area and records those features which make the Conservation Area worthy of designation (the 'Character Appraisal').
+It also provides proposals for enhancements (the 'Management Plan'), most of which will be the responsibility of either Thanet District Council or Kent County Council (as Highways Authority).
+All of the recommendations will, of course, be subject to funding and staff resources being made available.